dujiayi1/analysis-based-on-Swiss-fertility-and-socio-economic-index-data-sets/README.md

 ## Files Structure
 This repo contains three folders: inputs, outputs, and scripts.

-- Input folder contains the Swiss data file, a dict.txt file which provides information on the survey data
+- Input folder contains the Swiss data file
 - Outputs folder contains the paper, R Markdown file of the paper, and references
 - Script folder contains the R file that reorganizes and cleans the dataset